 What is Multi-Factor Authentication?

-This means that if you haven't set up an authenticator app, and someone does gain access to your OnPay password, not only could they access your secure company and employee data, but they could also enable MFA using their own authenticator, and effectively lock you out of your own account.
-Set up MFA as soon as possible to ensure that it takes more than just your password to access your OnPay account information.
+If you don't set up Multi-Factor Authentication, and someone gains access to your OnPay password, not only could they access your secure company and employee data, but they could also enable MFA using their own authenticator, effectively locking you out of your own account.
+Set up MFA as soon as possible to ensure it takes more than just your email and password to access your OnPay account information.

 If you haven't already set it up for your account, you'll be prompted to choose how you'd like to generate your authentication code each time you log into OnPay.

-- Download an Authenticator App (like Google Authenticator) to generate your own unique 6-digit code whenever you're ready to log in
+- Use an Authenticator App to generate your own unique 6-digit code whenever you're ready to log in (most secure)

-- Choose Send Text Message to set up a mobile number where we can send a text message (SMS) with a 6-digit code whenever you log in
+- Choose Send Text Message (less secure) to set up a mobile number where we can send a text message (SMS) with a 6-digit code whenever you log in

-- You're able to skip for now, and set up MFA next time you log in*
+- You can "skip for now", and set up MFA next time*

 - To enter different OnPay login credentials